ellypaws/inkbunny-extension/README.md

 ### Building from Source

-If you're building from source, you will need to install the dependencies:
+If you're building from source, you will need to install the dependencies.
 Download Go 1.22.3 or later from the [official website](https://golang.org/dl/).

 ```bash
 git clone https://github.com/ellypaws/inkbunny-extension.git